EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

     Why does this exist?
 The time interval within a bar or a measure gets divided by 2 every time we want to add a note between two already existing contiguous notes.
 As you keep dividing, we eventually get 128th notes, 256th notes, 512th notes, and so on in powers of two.

-    I normally use this concept to illustrate that music theory are a means to an end, and knowing the idea behind a 256th note is enough and you don't need to learn the demifuckinghemisemi whatever formal term exists for it.
+    I normally use this concept to illustrate that knowing music theory is a means to an end, and understanding the idea behind a 256th note is enough and you don't need to learn the demifuckinghemisemi whatever formal term exists for it.
 However, once again we see that the power of two remains ever present in a field that has nothing to do with math.

 The fact that we chose the decimal system is actually completely arbitrary.